Give your social media a boost with our monthly round-up, this time focusing on August marketing themes.

-And while we’re looking ahead to bank holidays, wedding season, festivals and annual holidays, make sure you also keep up with the marketing themes for July.
+And while we’re looking ahead to bank holidays, wedding season and holidays, remember to keep up with the marketing themes for July.

 August is a chance to relax in the UK – the days are long, the evenings are light and the temperatures are warm.

-Millions of us take holidays this month, the shops are full of barbecue food (whatever the weather), and the beaches are crowded with families in flip flops.
+Are you one of them?
+Millions of us take holidays this month, escaping the mundane in search of new experiences and memories.
+The shops are full of barbecue food (whatever the weather), and the beaches are crowded with flip flops.

-School’s out and parents all over the country are juggling childcare and work responsibilities but for holiday businesses it’s all systems go to capitalise on the holiday season.
+School’s out and parents are juggling childcare and work, but for holiday businesses it’s all systems go.
+How are you making the most of holiday season?

-Here’s a round-up of what events are taking place this month, along with a round-up of August marketing themes, to give you ideas for your marketing.
+Here’s a round-up of events taking place this month, along with a round-up of August marketing themes, to give you plenty of ideas for your socials.